 - The authors acknowledge that it is important to protect the vulnerable from harm and to ensure that sexual behaviour is not harmful, abusive or illegal, but that should not prevent people with dementia from making their own decisions about sex, they argue.

 "Seeking to 'protect' individuals with dementia by not allowing them to express their sexual needs, thereby stifling their autonomy and personhood, is a far greater failure of duty of care.
-It is also, we would argue, a violation of the fundamental right of a person with dementia to be recognised as a person before the law."These issues are likely to become more relevant and pressing as the population ages and more and more residential care homes will be needed, say the authors.
+It is also, we would argue, a violation of the fundamental right of a person with dementia to be recognized as a person before the law."These issues are likely to become more relevant and pressing as the population ages and more and more residential care homes will be needed, say the authors.

 "At present, rather than engaging with the delicate balancing act between resident autonomy and duty of care [residential care homes] are choosing to ignore the issues and tread on the side of caution." they conclude.